Please, Pretty Please?

 Over these years I’ve shed many a tear of pride and happiness when I’ve received wonderful letters of positive news and gratitude from Members.
 The messages are displayed on my office walls and, when I’m exhausted and desperate to get away from my desk, they spur me on for another hour or two!

-Your good news and thanks are all I need to make my work worthwhile which makes the following tale all the more distasteful.
+Your good news and thanks are all I need to make my work worthwhile.

 Lynne x